arabiu033/alx-low_level_programming/0x0D-preprocessor/toobe.md

 -------------------------------

 4 - Using the 0-main.c file, produce an excutable file.
-The executable file should be bering your names (e.g John)
+The executable file should be bearing your names (e.g John)

 `[Enter the full command use to produce the executable file]`